 - Workshops must address a new area of research, or a gap in the research agenda.

-- Proposals should outline the plan for the workshop, including themes and anticipated outcomes, possible location(s), and length.
-A high-level budget (travel, accommodation, meals and onsite costs, pre- and post-meetings for planning) is required for up to a maximum of $50,000 CAD for a single workshop, or $80,000 CAD for two workshops.
+- Proposals should outline the plan for the workshop, including themes and anticipated outcomes, possible location(s) in Canada, France or the UK, and length.
+A high-level budget (travel, accommodation, meals and onsite costs, pre- and post-meetings for planning) is required for up to a maximum of 50,000 CAD/33,000 EU/30,000 GBP for a single workshop, or 80,000 CAD/53,000 EU/47,000 GBP for two workshops.
 Proposals that exceed this cost will be excluded from consideration.
 CIFAR will work with selected applicants to further develop a detailed budget.

 - It is expected that all members of the core team will be internationally recognized leaders who are considered experts in their field.

-- CIFAR does not provide sponsorship for workshops/conferences that are already planned.
-This program is intended for workshops that are in the earliest stages of planning.
+- This program is intended for workshops that are in the earliest stages of planning, not for workshops/conferences that are already planned.
 Note that CIFAR will work with the applications to further develop the workshop, including invite list and budget if awarded.